Alek050/databallpy/CONTRIBUTING.md

   4. All functions and classes should contain docstrings in the [google](https://github.com/NilsJPWerner/autoDocstring/blob/HEAD/docs/google.md) format.
   5. If applicable, for instance when adding a new feature, docs should be updated.
   6. The code should work for all currently supported operating systems and versions of Python

+When opening the pull request, make sure to link to the approriate issue.
+For example, when opening a pull request that solves issue 5, add this in the title of the of the pull request and add in the description of the pull request `close #5`.
+This will close issue 5 automatically when the pull request is approved.

 ## Code of Conduct